 - Once you have used your free credits, you can buy more

 3. Stable Diffusion (via Leonardo.AI)

 The last notable AI art generator is Stable Diffusion, an open source AI are generator that looks promising.

-You can also download it onto your own computer, if you have a strong enough graphics card to handle it, and use it on your own.
+You can also download Stable Diffusion onto your own computer, if you have a strong enough graphics card to handle it, and use it on your own.
 This is useful for people with highly technical backgrounds, because you can modify Stable Diffusion to work however you want.

 How Much Does Stable Diffusion Cost?